untillpro/scm4j/scm4j-releaser/docs/minor-release-status.md

 Extended status calculation is introduced as a way to avoid multiple visits of subcomponents repositories.
 Every subcomponent repository is visitied only once, each visit fetches all info needed for all calculations.

-  - Component
+  - Coords
   - Status
-  - wbVersion.
-Version from `WB`, no decrements, -SNAPSHOT is truncated
+  - nextVersion.
+If Coords includes version latest version is taken from correspondent `RB`, otherwise version from `develop` branch is used
-  - Map<Component, ExtendedStatusTreeNode> subComponents
+  - Map<Coords, ExtendedStatusTreeNode> subComponents